cycledriver/what-i-learned-today/_posts/2025-10-16-walrus-strikes-again.md

     assert mock_thing.called
 ```

-The other day I thought to myself, maybe I can use the walrus here...
+The other day I thought to myself, maybe I can use the walrus in the mokeypatch command: `python
+    monkeypatch.setattr(foo.bar, "baz", mock_thing := Mock())`

 ```python
 from unittest.mock import Mock()